henriksommerfeld/blog-hugo/content/article/2020-04-17-greener-grass/index.md

 ## Where I'm now

 Now I'm in _ops_, part of a team named _Tooling_ that provides the infrastructure and tools for other development teams to run their applications on.
-I'm the least experienced in the team when it comes to infrastructure and the tools we use, so I learn a ton of new stuff all the time.
+I'm the least experienced in the team (joined a couple of months ago) when it comes to infrastructure and the tools we use, so I learn a ton of new stuff all the time.
 Having taken a web interface for granted for almost all of my career, the primary user interface our team is building right now is a [CLI][24].

 As a developer in our organisation, you create a new service (API, web app, etc.) by using our CLI.
 It will ask you a few questions: name and description for the service, what team owns it, select the upstream services it depends on etc. That takes care of all the boring stuff you _need_, but don't want to deal with as an application developer, like logging, monitoring, TLS certificates etc.